 Instead of turning my cauliflower into rice and having the raw florets become their own special plant-based breadcrumb, I decided to roast them until caramelized, along with some sweet potato, and then turn both into a coarse puree.
-A little almond flour (I like this brand) and egg creates a cakey consistency, but be warned that these burgers are still on the stickier side.
+A little almond flour and egg creates a cakey consistency, but be warned that these burgers are still on the stickier side.
 Best to use an indoor skillet instead of a grill, and preferably a nonstick (nontoxic) one.

 Chilling the sweet potato burgers before searing them really helps hold the patties together.
 But if they get bent out of shape, don’t stress.
 You can always use your spatula to reform them once you’ve gotten a little browning action on both sides.
 Once the patties are transferred to the oven, they firm up really nicely.
 You can cook them completely in the oven if you like, it will just mean more of a falafel consistency, and only the side touching the pan will be flat and browned.
 That option takes about 30 minutes.

 Veggie burgers always take me in a Califlornia direction (perhaps I was already anticipating my withdrawal from this trip?), so I decided to dress these up So-Cal style with some avocado, sprouts and spicy sriracha aioli.
 You can use chaloula or chipotle for more of a Tex-Mex vibe, but I am an unapologetic sriracha monster.